anishaislam8/TriGraph/README.md

     - `make predicts`
 - For bulk predictions:
     - `make bulk_predicts`
+- For testing our code:
+    - `make tests`

 Detailed explanation:
 1. First, change to the `src_c++` directory and run the `make` command to generate all the `.exe` files.
 2. To create the corpus, execute `make trains`, which uses the `train_hashes.txt` file from the `train_test_hashes/model_1` directory.
 You can modify the Makefile to use your preferred train-test split.
 The resulting corpus will be saved in the `vocabulary_frequencies` directory.
 3. To test the prediction model on a sample parsed PD file, use the `make predicts` command.
 4. For bulk predictions using all the test hashes from model_1, run `make bulk_predicts`.
 The resulting node and edge rank outputs will be saved in the `node_rank`, `edge_rank`, and `edge_rank_baseline` directories.
 For each test hash, an output file named `<test_hash>.txt` will be created in the corresponding directory.
 This file will contain predictions for each node (or for each 3-node subgraph in the case of edge predictions).
 Each line represents a prediction, with the final item on the line indicating the rank.
+5. Additionally, you can also run the provided tests for heap, score, corpus creation, and utility functions by executing `make tests`.

 ## Method 2: 2.1 How to create the corpus